JohnAlbin/chroma/README.md

 // Add colors to the functional color scheme.
 $chroma: add-colors('functional', (
+  // Define a primary highlight color.
+  primary:     'blue',

   // Have the "text" color use the hex value given to the "black" color.
 Even
   // though the "functional" color scheme doesn't define "black", it inherits
   // from the "default" color scheme where "black" is defined.
   text:        'black',
-  text-subdued:           'grey-medium',

-  // The primary highlight color.
-  primary:                'blue',
+  // Colors can inherit from colors named earlier in the call to add-colors().
+  heading:     'text',

   // Have the link color use the primary color.
   link:        'primary',
-  link-active:            'blue-dark',

-  site-name:              'primary',
-  heading:                'text',
 ));

 // Create an "alternate" color scheme that inherits from the "functional" color scheme.